Solus-users/solus-guides/en/how-to-theming-solus.md

 # Fonts

-Many fonts which use without subscription or buy is available in (Google Fonts)[https://fonts.google.com] To install fonts, I recommend using `gnome-font-viewer`
+Many fonts which use without subscription or buy is available in (https://fonts.google.com)[Google Fonts] To install fonts, I recommend using `gnome-font-viewer`

 # Terminal